Hoobahubzz/hooba/README.md

 ## Start developing

 Get project running locally quickly and easily with the following commands in your terminal.
+You will need Python 3.9

 ```bash
 python -m venv env